Anyone who follows this blog knows I've written about cats. A lot.

 More than a dozen dead dolphins were found washed up on King Island beach.
-Locals counted 15 dead dolphins and a dead seal on around two kilometres of beach in Tasmania.
+Locals counted 15 dead dolphins and a dead seal on a beach in Tasmania.
 The famous "Monkey Mia" dolphin pod in WA has dropped to just 2 individuals, while five of Swan Canning Riverpark’s resident dolphin community died after being spotted by locals with suffering from sores and breathing difficulties.

 Internationally, a huge marine heatwave has killed nearly a million seabirds in the biggest known die-off of its kind.
 Mutton Birds have failed to make the annual migration from Alaska to their regular southern Australian roosting sites, with ecologists fearing the worst.
 Birdwatchers have told the media that we could be "looking at an extinction event".
 While hundreds of dead seabirds are washing up on some of Sydney’s most iconic beaches, sparking concern among experts who say this number of deaths is unprecedented, with Australian Seabird Rescue confirming breeding colony numbers are at an all time low.

 And it's not just Australia's oceans, but rivers and wetlands too.
 Up to a million fish died along a 40-kilometre stretch of the Darling River in far west New South Wales after an algal bloom, with the mass killing following multiple similar incidents in rivers across the state.